 One understands that the CFT states giving rise to large charge to mass ratios in this case are expected to be narrow resonances and may not exactly be the states seen in the Hilbert space, though it would be interesting to study this further~\cite{Jafferis:2017zna,Alday:2015eya,Fitzpatrick:2014vua,Komargodski:2012ek}.
 Since, the ISCOs separate the stable from unstable orbits, it is interesting that they connect nicely with the WGC bound.
 The ISCOs stop existing precisely when the WGC bound is satisfied~\cite{Moitra:2023yyc}, which we find to be valid in the presence of Gauss-Bonnet coupling and should be checked in other general theories of gravity, with possible scalars etc..
 The zero temperature limit gives extremal black holes, which contain the near horizon AdS$_2$ geometry.
-The AdS$_2$ Breitenlohner-Freedman bound can be violated by a charged scalar, but still satisfying the AdS$_{d+1}$ bound.
+The AdS$_2$ Breitenlohner-Freedman bound can be violated by a charged scalar, but still satisfying the AdS$_{d}$ bound.
 It would be useful to check the scaling dimensions of bulk scalar fields in relation to the WGC bound~\cite{Breitenlohner:1982jf,Festuccia:2008zx,Hartnoll:2008vx,Gubser:2008px}.